 Writing Your First Test Case

-A good test case reads like a conversation between a QA engineer and a developer — not like code.
+A good test case reads like a conversation between a QA engineer and a developer.
+Not like code.

 What you'll learn